mimic-sussex/sema/docs/default-livecoding-language.md

 output(100,0)
 ```

-Note: to separate the two functions in the model window you use 10 underscores:
+Note: to separate the two functions in the model window you use three or more underscores:

 ```
 __________
 ```
+<--
 # Peer to peer communication using `fromPeer` and `toPeer`

 You will need to find out your Peer ID: run `sema.peerinfo()` in the ML window, and the ID will be copied to the paste bufferName.
 Share this ID with others who you will communicate with.